cjcollins-com-au/dontceasar/README.md

 an enormous number of attempts comparitively quickly, and there are much better algorithms than my approach).*

-**Also - proper crypto is easy.
+**Also - 'proper' crypto is easy.
 Most programming languages have libraries available to easily perform AES and other crypto operations with only a few lines of code.
+Most modern PC's also have hardware dedicated to handling this cryptography so will process it with little overhead.
 These libraries have (probably) been developed by well resourced teams, subject to significant QA processes and independently verified.
-They implement schemes like AES that were designed by VERY smart people and subject to ridiculous amounts of scrutiny over a vey long period of time (... by both friend and foe, and supercomputers), and still stand up as secure.**
+They implement schemes like AES that were designed by VERY smart people and subject to ridiculous amounts of scrutiny over a vey long period of time (... by both friend and foe, and supercomputers...), and still stand up as secure.**